infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 3. Add a SelectField to our Profile screen so we can monitor our progress as we build it.

-We'll replace the existing skills field on the Profile screen.

 In _src/app/(app)/(tabs)/profile.tsx:_

 - Add a `SelectField` right below the existing skills `TextField`.
-- Copy over the labelTx to the corresponding `SelectField` prop
+- Copy over the label from the `Text` component into the `labelTx` prop

 4. Add New Props and Customize the TextField